Dropshipping can be tricky to get right and be profitable, avoid these common mistakes:

 However, while you don’t NEED to, it is a good idea to.

 Setting up a limited company protects you legally.
 If there was to be a problem with products and customers were to sue you, being a limited company protects your personal assets.
-This is especially important for people that live in the USA.
+This is especially important for sellers in the USA.

 4 – Create Your Own Store for Dropshipping.

-However, we recommend that you don’t do this.
+However, we generally recommend that you don’t do this.
 Low barrier to entry means that these sites are already saturated with most drop ship items and pricing competition is fierce.
 Many sellers end up drop shipping at a loss after fees.
 Customers on eBay and Amazon also have high expectations when it come to shipping times.
 Even if you make it clear that your item will take 2-3 weeks to arrive, you still risk negative feedback from customers, which could kill your business on such a competitive platform.
+Dropshipping on eBay and Amazon only really works if you have a dropshipping source with shorter shipping times and more unique items.
+If you can find a more local source that works it can be done, we actually operate our own eBay store using a dropshipping platform for the UK that has good shipping times, we use it to test our eBay tools.

 If you want to drop ship, spend the extra money upfront to sell in your own store.